 Xcode allows developers to export all of the localizable strings of a project into a .xliff file, which they can hand over to a translation team or service for localization.
 After localization for a target locale is complete, they can add the new translations to the application by importing the updated .xliff file back to Xcode.

 The current state of iOS localization leaves a lot of room for improvement: Issuing an App Store application update just to amend some translations can be quite a lengthy process.
 Furthermore, having to deal with .xliff files manually can introduce several issues, such as versioning or missing translations.
-Fortunately, as we are going to see in this post, Transifex Native SDK provides quick and easy solutions to those issues.
+Fortunately, as we are going to see in this post, Transifex Native SDK provides quick and easy solutions to streamline to mobile app localization process.